Dawn's Quilting Room

 (Hand sewing binding onto the jelly roll table runner.)

 I find hand sewing binding very relaxing.
 It's easy to accomplish while listening to a podcast, audiobook or music.
-However, I've been hand sewing a lot of binding to projects lately: this table runner, donation quilts and mug rugs for gifts.
+I've been hand sewing a lot of binding to projects lately: this table runner, donation quilts and mug rugs for gifts.
 My fingers are tender.
 Taking a break from hand sewing for a few days.

 (Finished table runner.)